8LWXpg/CmdPal-ProcessKiller/README.md

 **Steps**

 1. Download both `msixbundle` and `cert.pfx`
-2. `sudo winapp cert install cert.pfx` (or open terminal with admin privilege if you don't have sudo)
+2. `sudo winapp cert install cert.pfx` (or open terminal with admin privilege if you don't have sudo, only need to do this once)
 3. Click to install or `Add-AppxPackage <msix>`